Truck Accident ATTORNEYS

 A trucking accident can completely total your vehicle, destroy other private property, and leave you with crippling injuries that will affect you for the rest of your life.
 You may be left unable to work, costing you and your family a source of income, even as medical and insurance bills continue to pile up.
 We understand how challenging these circumstances can be, and we will accommodate you in order to take as much of the burden off your shoulders as possible.

 Depending on the circumstances, the truck driver, their employer, the truck or equipment manufacturer, and even local governments can be named in a lawsuit.
-It typically requires proving whether negligence was a factor, if defective parts were involved, or if unsafe company practices or road conditions were a direct influence.
+Our personal injury lawyers will often seek to prove one or more of the following: the driver, trucking company, or equipment manufacturer was negligent; defective parts were involved; and/or unsafe company practices or road conditions were a direct cause of the accident and your injuries.

-HOW PENNEY & ASSOCIATES WILL HELP YOU FILE YOUR TRUCK ACCIDENT CLAIM, AND WIN YOUR CASE
+HOW PENNEY & ASSOCIATES WILL HELP YOU WIN YOUR TRUCKING ACCIDENT CASE

 In the aftermath of any major accident, it is critical that you get the immediate medical attention you need.
 But when you are able, you will want to find a personal injury lawyer to discuss whether you have a case.

-WHAT YOU NEED TO TAKE YOUR TRUCK ACCIDENT CLAIM TO COURT
+WHAT DOCUMENTS DO YOU NEEDTO HELP US TAKEYOUR TRUCK ACCIDENT CLAIM TO COURT?

 Hold on to medical records – A common tactic employed against personal injury victims is to downplay the seriousness of their injuries, and the costs incurred for treatment.
 Don’t lose any billing statements from your doctors or the facilities where you received treatment, and keep copies of your medical records and treatment plans related to your injuries.
 These documents can influence your total reward amount should you win your trial or an out-of-court settlement.